 Learn How We Can Help You Comply With Children’s Privacy Laws

-Children’s Privacy Law Resources
+Children’s Privacy Law News & Developments

 - Attorney General Bonta Joins States in Securing $5.1 Million in Settlements from Education Software Company for Failing to Protect Students’ Data California Attorney General Rob Bonta, along with Connecticut and New York AGs, announced a $5.1 million settlement with Illuminate Education, Inc. following a 2021 data breach exposing sensitive personal and medical information of millions of students, including over 434,000 California students.
 The investigation revealed Illuminate’s failure to secure data through proper credential management, monitoring, and backup protection, alongside deceptive privacy claims.
 As part of the settlement, Illuminate will enhance access controls, real-time monitoring, safeguards for backups, breach notification, and data retention reviews with school districts.
 This marks the DOJ’s first enforcement under California’s K-12 Pupil Online Personal Information Protection Act (KOPIPA), underscoring Attorney General Bonta’s commitment to safeguarding children’s data.